GET A FREE QUOTE

 The importance of carrying auto insurance when driving in California cannot be overemphasized.
-California drivers who choose to drive without insurance because they want to avoid paying annual auto premiums often fail to realize how drastic the penalties can be.
-Driving without auto insurance can result in consequences that are far more costly than an annual auto insurance premium and can hinder your ability to drive legally for years.
-Below is a look at the financial and legal consequences of failing to carry auto insurance, along with some steps to follow to ensure that you choose a reliable auto insurance carrier.
+California drivers who choose to drive without insurance because they want to avoid paying the annual premium often fail to realize how drastic the penalties can be.
+Driving without insurance can result in consequences that are far more costly than an annual insurance premium and can hinder your ability to drive legally for years.
+Below is a look at the financial and legal consequences of failing to carry auto insurance, along with some steps to follow to ensure that you choose a reliable insurance carrier.

 What are the financial consequences of failing to carry auto insurance?